InteractiveAdvertisingBureau/openrtb2.x/proto/README.md

 ## About

 Protocol Buffers is the standard binary encoding for OpenRTB.
-The expectation is that updates are made to the standard and `openrtb.proto` in lockstep.

 The `openrtb.proto` definition included here is expected to be an exact representation of the OpenRTB standard in Protocol Buffers.
 There are two
 caveats: